-Upon receipt of a valid case that falls within the jurisdiction of the Louisiana Real Estate Commission, a case file is opened and assigned to an investigator.
-The assigned investigator will conduct personal interviews with all individuals relevant to the case and review all associated documents.
+Upon receipt of a valid case that falls within the jurisdiction of the Louisiana Real Estate Commission, a case file is opened and assigned to a compliance officer.
+The assigned compliance officer will conduct personal interviews with all individuals relevant to the case and review all associated documents.
 Licensees, registrants and certificate holders are required by law to cooperate fully with the investigation.

 If an investigation reveals evidence of a violation of the Louisiana Real Estate License Law or the Rules and Regulations of the Commission, a public adjudicatory hearing is scheduled.
 All formal hearings are conducted in open meetings, in accordance with the Louisiana Administrative Procedure Act.